Hjlxc/movieReviewAppNative/README.md

 ### modules

 The modules contains the redux module, any redux state and logic should add to here.
-It is entirely imported from the repo for the browser-base app [here](https://github.com/Hjlxc/movie-review-app)
+It is entirely imported from the repo for the [browser-base app](https://github.com/Hjlxc/movie-review-app).

 ### container